Adventure Filmmakers Workshop - Fall 2022

-The full meal plan includes $54 credit per day, equivalent to breakdfast, lunch and dinner in Vistas Dining Room.
+The Full Flex meal plan is equivalent to $58 credit per day, equivalent to breakfast, lunch and dinner at our Buffet service.

-Participants have access to the VIP screening room to view films or attend workshops at the Festival Stakeholder Symposium
+Participants have access to the VIP screening room to view films and attend Festival workshops.

 Group seminars and workshops.